-For schemes of more than 20 members which are insured on a limited payment period basis it is possible to include a lump sum payment if the member continues to meet the definition of incapacity at the end of the limited payment period.
+For schemes of more than 20 members which are insured on a limited payment period basis it is possible to include a lump sum payment if the member meets the definition of incapacity at the end of the limited payment period.
 This option must be selected when the policy is set up.

-The value of the lump sum payment can be a multiple of between one and five times a member's initial basic benefit or the member's salary at the date of incapacity, subject to a maximum of $\mathfrak{L}1\,\mathrm{m}$.
+The value of the lump sum payment can be a multiple of between one and five times a member's initial basic benefit or the member's salary at the date of incapacity, subject to a maximum of £1m.
 The multiple must be agreed when the policy is set up and can't be greater than the number of years of the limited payment term (e.g. for a three year limited payment period policy, the maximum value of the lump sum multiple is three).
-In addition, the lump sum benefit will be restricted so that it doesn't exceed the initial monthly basic benefit multiplied by the number of months from the end of the limited payment period until the member's cover cease age.
-For example, if the lump sum multiple for a scheme is four and the member is 63.5 years at the end of the limited payment period and the cover cease age for that member is 66, the lump sum for that member will be restricted to 2.5 x initial basic benefit.
+In addition, the lump sum benefit will be restricted so that it doesn't exceed the monthly basic benefit multiplied by the number of months from the end of the limited payment period until the member's cover cease age.
+For example, if the lump sum multiple for a scheme is four and the member is 63.5 years at the end of the limited payment period and the cover cease age is 65, the lump sum for that member will be restricted to 1.5 x basic benefit.